 If you will see it, you will know how wittily and strategically they have created different tech giant companies’ logos and animations regarding important events that happened across silicon valley.
 But it was those 2 seconds in the opening credits that caught my attention and from that, I came to know about “Lyft”.

 The creators have displayed two hot air balloons named Uber and Lyft colliding with each other to convey how eventually new ridesharing company Lyft takes over Uber and establishes itself as a tough competitor of Uber with its similar but strategically diverse business model.

-The genesis of this new car-sharing company in silicon valley have generated many curious eyes who want to know about the “Lyft Business Model”.
+The genesis of this new car-sharing company in silicon valley has generated many curious eyes who want to know about the “Lyft Business Model”.

 Since its advent in the ridesharing economy, Lyft has managed to raise $4.9 billion in the 20 funding rounds.
 Also, Lyft announced Its IPO in March 2019 and hit the stock market.

 In this article, we are going to know the ins and outs of Lyft business structure and how Lyft’s community-based platform competes with Uber’s more professional approach.

 Lyft is a Carpooling marketplace that aggregates riders with drivers.
 Users can search for a nearby taxi through their app and book a ride for commuting through Point A to B. On the other side, the Lyft driver gets a notification when a user books a cab.
 According to convenience and availability, the nearby community drivers can accept or decline the ride.

 Lyft riders can select from the pool of different modes like Lyft, Lyft Lux, Shared Saver, Shared and book a trusted and highly rated driver.
 This aggregator model allows the rider to track, rate and pay the driver through the app so there won’t be any hassle of change.

 Read more: Uber App Development Cost: A Budgetary Study

 Lyft Business Model Canvas